masc-ucsc/docs/docs/pyrope/04-variables.md

 a `wire` may be **read before its driver appears textually**: every read observes the single resolved driver, independent of statement position.

+Removing *program order* is the whole point: it is what lets a Verilog module interconnect be expressed directly.
+When the driver already precedes every read, a `const x = nil` forward declaration says the same thing about the value and additionally checks def-before-use — prefer it, and reach for `wire` when a read genuinely comes first.

 ```pyrope
 wire x = nil           // forward declaration: an as-yet-undriven net
                        // reads of 'x' here are legal